How to Conduct Keyword Research for Your Blog

 Posted : December 10, 2018

 It is no secret that the SEO landscape has changed over the past couple of years.
 Search engines are relying less on keywords as they try to delve into the deeper search intent of users.
-But that doesn’t mean keywords have lost their place in your marketing strategy.
+So you might be asking yourself, “Why is identifying keywords important for research?”
+Keywords haven’t lost their place in your marketing strategy.
 While it is now important to employ a more comprehensive approach, it is still important to choose your keywords wisely.

 Understand Keywords